scornejob/gpuvmem/README.md

 - -b  --beam       beam_0 FITS file
 - -g  --multigpu   Number of GPUs to use multiGPU image synthesis (Default OFF => 0)
 - -s  --select     If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
 (Default = 0)

+An out folder will be created.
+That's where outputs (FITS images) will be saved.

 #Contributors